dsol-cpu/mazebydavidsolinsky/README.md

+### Maze Application developed in Android Studio
-Maze App developed with Djikstra's and Kruskal's algorithm and ported into an Android Studio environment
+- Djikstra's and Kruskal's algorithm and ported into an Android Studio environment